AdobeDocs/core-services.en/help/interface/upgrade-to-analytics-premium.md

 ## Experience Cloud - Administrate Users and Products {#section_6471C54454024301B2E0B687F79F6738}

 Experience Cloud and core services are available to Analytics Standard and Premium users, if you have followed the implementation modernization described in [Getting started - enable your applications for core services](core-services.md#concept_07ED1D5C64234E77976E6D572E78FB9C).
-(That process helps you modernize your implementation, and enables you to become and administrator in the Experience Cloud.)
+(That process helps you modernize your implementation, and enables you to become and administrator in Experience Cloud.)

-After you join the Experience Cloud, you can log in via the Experience Cloud at [!DNL experience.adobe.com] and begin using core services (including Customer Attributes, Audiences, and Mobile app analytics).
+After you join Experience Cloud, you can log in via Experience Cloud at [!DNL experience.adobe.com] and begin using core services (including Customer Attributes, Audiences, and Mobile app analytics).

 ### Administrate Users and Groups